mrmgee/dev-drivengarage2/src/services/performance-upgrades/engine-swaps/index.md

 isHome: 1
 sectionCont:
   - pattern: sec-2col-pos1
-    title: Chevy LS Engine Swap
+    title: LS?
+Coyote?
+Hemi?
     subtitle:
     image: ./src/_images/89_Grand_Wagoneer-LS-side-top.jpg
     altText: 89 Grand Wagoneer LS side top
     position:
-    text: Supercharge Your Vehicle with a Chevy LS Crate Engine Swap.
-This beast is no joke when it comes to power.
-We're talking up to a mind-blowing 525 horsepower and 485 ft-lbs of torque.
-Say goodbye to sluggish starts and hello to lightning-fast acceleration!
+    text: Pick your powerplant and we’ll make it happen.
+We’re specialists in modern engine swaps into classic cars - from mild to wild and oddball combos, we love making your classic better with an engine swap.
+We know the right parts to make it all work seamlessly and make awesome power and reliability.
     slidelayout:
   - pattern: sec-2col-pos1
-    title: Transplant your Powerplant
+    title: We do “normal” engines as well
     subtitle: Tuned to perform
     image: ./src/_images/engine_swap.jpg
     altText: Engine swap
     position:
-    text: If your original engine is shot or you’d like to get more power and performance. we’ll work with you revitalize your classic ride.
+    text: If your original engine is shot or you’d like to get more power and performance - we can handle that.
+Whether it’s sourcing and swapping a crate engine - or working with our rolodex of reputable machine shops on a custom build we can handle it all.
     CTAlabel: Let's Go >
     slidelayout: 1
   - pattern: sec-tips
-    title: Engine Swaps tips
+    title: It’s not just the engine silly!
     image: ./src/_images/66_Chevelle03.jpg
     altText: 66 Chevelle engine
     bkgImage: ./src/_images/70_Mustang01_green_lights.jpg
-    text: Engine Swaps tip paragraph.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras vitae dolor id enim iaculis bibendum.
-Fusce ut pellentesque erat.
-Nunc vitae viverra massa.
-Duis placerat a augue in eleifend.
-Pellentesque ut neque ex.
-Ut non nisi ultrices, tincidunt nunc vitae, tincidunt orci.
-Donec cursus sagittis felis sed tempus.
-Ut et viverra arcu.
+    text: Modern engine swaps are a great way to make your classic car more powerful, reliable and efficient - but along with the engine itself, we also need to modernize the transmission, fuel system, cooling system, exhaust and more.
+These parts add up and often surprise a customer before they even pull the trigger on a swap.
     slidelayout:
   - pattern: sec-cost
     title: What's the cost?